School of Education

 His research and teaching interests include:

-• Mindfulness, consciousness and education
+• Contemplation, mindfulness, inner-work, consciousness and education

 • Creativity and integration of peak experiences/extraordinary states of consciousness, journaling

-• Conflict resolution, restorative approaches in schools
+• Conflict resolution, restorative and trauma-informed approaches in schools

-• Mental well-being, human flourishing
+• Mental well-being, non-pathologising approaches to mental health, human flourishing

-Current research projects:
+Ongoing research projects:

-• Learning from and integrating peak experiences/extraordinary states of consciousness
+• Learning from and integrating peak experiences/extraordinary states of consciousness.

-Past research projects:
+Completed research projects:

 • Positive Education and Mindfulness at Trent College, Nottingham, 2016-19